BrianWhelanDublin/milestone-project-4/README.md

   - Django allauth was used to create the user sign-in function for the site.

 - [Django Allauth Social Login](https://django-allauth.readthedocs.io/en/latest/providers.html/)
-  - Django allauth Social login function was used to allow the user to sign up, or login with Facebook.
+  - Django allauth Social login function was used to allow the user to sign up, or log in with Facebook.

 - [Django Countries](https://pypi.org/project/django-countries/)
   - Django Countries was used for the countries select field in the order form.